 Sometimes the waves are so huge in Las Palmas, that the whole city goes surfing.
 And you can either surf yourself or observe it from the embankment.

-To summarise, I must say that a weekend in Gran Canaria in November is not enough to see and experience everything.
-It’s better to come for 4-5 days to enjoy the nice weather, delicious food, and fresh fruits.
+To summarise, I must say that a weekend in Gran Canaria is not enough to see and experience everything.
+It’s better to come for 5-7 days to enjoy the nice weather, delicious food, and fresh fruits.
 Gran Canaria could be really expensive if you go to one of the resorts in Playa Ingles, but it’s also perfectly possible to do Canary islands on a budget.
-Ryanair, Airbnb, and public buses will save you tons of money.
-Also, Gran Canaria in November has really nice weather – on average, it was around 22-24 degrees during the day and out of 4 days only 1 was rainy.
+Ryanair, Airbnb, and public buses will save you a lot of money.
+Also, Gran Canaria in November has really nice weather – on average, it was around 22-24 degrees during the day and out of 4 days, only 1 was a bit rainy.

-Need inspiration for weekend trips?
+Need inspiration for more weekend trips?
 Check this post about our weekend road trip around Ireland!